Bob Dylan's hair: An owner's guide

 During the course of the Black Keys' Dan Auerbach's messy divorce settlement with his ex-wife Stephanie Gonis, there have been plenty of bitter, personal revelations and accusations thrown around by both parties.
 But one of the weirdest items revealed throughout the acrimonious process was the fact that in the settlement, Auerbach has agreed to part with an item referred to in court documents as "Bob Dylan Hair."

 How much of Dylan's hair was in his possession isn't revealed, nor when, where, or from whom Auerbach obtained the legendary singer's locks, but it now appears like the strands of Bob's unruly mane now belong to Gonis (in addition to the $5 million settlement).
+Update 1/3/14: Turns out this item was actually a psychedelic poster nicknamed "Bob Dylan's Hair," but Auerbach knows how to get the genuine article if he needs it.

 This got us thinking here at Gimme Noise -- not very hard, mind you, because this is just hair we're talking about -- about what era of Dylan's hair would fetch the most money from his die-hard fans and what would be some of the distinguishing characteristics of those particular locks.